AMAX-Project/AMAX-WEB/README.md

 - copied completely (without source code)
 - Analytics removed
 - Server set to 127.0.0.1
+- Added the ability to change some text on the login page

 To change any value, edit config.js file